-Many people want to do mantra practice (japa), but do not have mantra initiation.
-No problem.
-Here’s how to practice mantra correctly if you do not have initiation.
-I am including a few MP3 recordings of mantras that you can practice safely and benefit from.
-There is also a video demonstration of how to count mantras on a mala.
+Learn how to practice mantra correctly whether or not you have initiation.
+Shambhavi has recorded a few mantras that you can practice safely and benefit from.
+At the bottom of this page you will find a video demonstration of how to count mantras on a mala.

 Any of the mantras below may be practiced at any time.
 However, if you want to receive maximum benefit, you should do mantra japa as a seated practice in the early morning and before you go to sleep also.

-5. Do a minimum of 108 repetitions of the chosen mantra, using the beads to count.
-The mantras I have recorded here are very short, so doing more than one round should not be hard.
-In the video below, I give instructions for counting beads the Hindu way.
+- Do a minimum of 108 repetitions of the chosen mantra, using the beads to count.
+The mantras below are very short, so doing more than one round should not be hard.

-8. End your practice by chanting OM and sending out a prayer for the welfare of all teachers, past, present and future, and all beings.
+- End your practice by chanting OM and sending out a prayer for the welfare of all beings.

-Please pay attention to the exact pronunciation in the recordings.
+Pay attention to the exact pronunciation in the recordings.
 You can vary the speed of your chanting.
-If you have a question about doing mantra practice, please leave it in a comment.

 Watch the video to learn how to use a mala